aws-observability/aws-o11y-recipes/docs/recipes/amg-redshift-plugin.md

 pre-installed in Amazon Managed Grafana.

 !!! note
-    This guide will take approximately 20 minutes to complete.
+    This guide will take approximately 10 minutes to complete.

 ## Prerequisites

-* The [AWS CLI][aws-cli] is installed and [configured][aws-cli-conf] in your environment.
 * You have access to Amazon Redshift from your account.

 ## Infrastructure

-Let's first set up the necessary infrastructure.

-### Set up Amazon Redshift

-Now that the data is available in Redshift, let's move on to Grafana.

-### Set up Amazon Managed Grafana

 We need a Grafana instance, so go ahead and set up a new [Amazon Managed Grafana workspace][amg-workspace], for example by using the [Getting Started][amg-getting-started] guide, or use an existing one.